1.6 Installing eDirectory

 nmasinst -i admin.context tree_name

-nmasinst will prompt you for a password.
+nmasinst prompts you for a password.

 This command creates the objects in the Security container that NMAS needs, and installs the LDAP extensions for NMAS on the LDAP Server object in eDirectory.